Financial-Times/origami-website/_posts/2019-10-29-major-cascade.md

 [o-colors](https://registry.origami.ft.com/components/o-colors) (yep, we use [British English for documentation and American English in our code](https://origami.ft.com/docs/principles/tone-and-language/#use-british-english-for-documentation)), one of our lowest level components, also has some updates.

 These are mostly developer focused updates but also remove technical debt from our introduction of [component brands](https://origami.ft.com/docs/components/branding/) (master, internal, and whitelabel); reduce the CSS bundle size for some users (for faster websites); and make changes to reduce the chance that visual errors make it to production.
-See more details in the [o-colors v6 proposal](https://github.com/Financial-Times/o-colors/issues/198).
+See more details in the [o-colors v5 proposal](https://github.com/Financial-Times/o-colors/issues/198).

+## Dependants

+Because of the major cascade, we've taken the opportunity to implement more recent Origami proposals across all our components.
+These include [consistent ways to customise components](https://github.com/Financial-Times/origami-proposals/issues/14), so Origami can better support products with a unique look; [removing CSS class name modification](https://github.com/Financial-Times/origami-proposals/issues/4), to encourage style reuse and faster sites; [primary Sass mixins](https://github.com/Financial-Times/origami-proposals/issues/6), so developers can work with Origami more efficiently; and [moving from CommonJS JavaScript modules to browser native ECMAScript modules](https://github.com/Financial-Times/origami-build-tools/issues/609), to support modern methods and tools of bundling up and delivering our websites and apps to customers.

+## Release

+We will start to release betas for these changes next week, with an announcement and full releases following soon after.
+We've discussed our plans with groups across the Financial Times and are planning a time to support Customer Products directly with their more complex upgrade path.
+If you have any questions, concerns, or feedback please reach out to the team &#8212; we're here to help. 😊